 Looking For A Sense Of Calm?
 7 Ways To Address Anxiety

 Anxiety will take its toll, regardless of season and situation.
-Certainly, the unknowns of the current pandemic and future lends itself to added worry.
+Certainly, the unknowns of the recent pandemic and the future in general, lends itself to added worry.
 To counteract any anxiety you may be feeling in your daily life, try adding a calming, pausing effect to your day by considering these lifestyle changes:

 - Breathing exercises.
 They are one of the best single anti-anxiety measures.
 Controlling breathing and breath work exercises can offer an immediate lessening of anxiety and a sense of empowerment.
 Sticking with a regular routine is a great preventative strategy as well.
 If you need help getting started, look for my 4-7-8 breath exercise.
 It’s also free and always with you!